fielded/ng-smart-id/README.md

 This library was created for making it easier to take advantage of smart ids when using PouchDB/CouchDB as a database.

-PouchDB/CouchDB implement map/reduce, but that requires views that can take a while to build up, and to refresh when documents change.
+In PouchDB/CouchDB it is best practice to use meaningful ids.
+Meaningful ids allow querying data in a more efficient way [without the need of constructing views](https://pouchdb.com/2014/05/01/secondary-indexes-have-landed-in-pouchdb.html), that can be slow to build up and to dinamically refresh.

-[Using doc ids](https://pouchdb.com/2014/05/01/secondary-indexes-have-landed-in-pouchdb.html) in a smart way, you can avoid views altogether in a lot of cases.
+The id schema used in this module is based on the recommendations from [CouchDB Best Practices](http://ehealthafrica.github.io/couchdb-best-practices/#one-to-n-relations).

 ## Usage
 The `smartId` service provides two functions